hluska/hluska.github.io/_posts/2015-12-26-my-marketing-process.md

 After I have critically evaluated a product, I take a look at how that product is communicated with the outside world.
 I like to start off with a website and move outwards into things like signage, current advertisements, and public relations.
 I will also spend many hours with Google to find out what other people are saying about the particular product or service.
 This step is important because:

 * Communications need to match the product.
-If you claim that you calendar app is easy to use, it sure better be.
+If you claim that your calendar app is easy to use, it sure better be.
 If you claim to serve the best burgers west of the third meridian, you better have a damned good burger.
 Consumers are used to ads and have developed a very strong bullshit detector.
 * Communications need to be clear about what the product is and what problems it can solve.
 * It gives me a sense of who a particular product or service is targeted to.